 A big toy playground is popular with kids.
 The playground was built by the community for the community and completely funded by donations from the community.

-Picnicking, hiking, soccer, mountain biking, fishing, bicycling, swimming, bird watching, softball, and horse trails can be found in the Holmes Point area.
+Picnicking, hiking, soccer, mountain biking, fishing, bicycling, swimming, bird watching, softball and horse trails are offered in the Holmes Point area.

 Access to waterfront from the shore is by trail only.
 There is no vehicle access to the beach, which is undeveloped and unguarded.